Crowndev/bitcore-crown/README.md

 Prerequisites
 =============

+Currently, it has only been tested on Ubuntu 14.04.

 You need to have ZeroMQ and tools, nvm, Node.js, npm, and Crown Core on your computer.

 ZeroMQ and Tools